NatWest Group

 NatWest Group plc is a British banking and insurance holding company, based in Edinburgh, Scotland.

-The group operates a wide variety of banking brands offering personal and business banking, private banking, investment banking, insurance and corporate finance.
-In the United Kingdom, its main subsidiary companies are National Westminster Bank, Royal Bank of Scotland, NatWest Markets and Coutts.
-The group issues banknotes in Scotland and Northern Ireland.
+It operates a variety of banking brands offering personal and business banking, private banking, investment banking, insurance and corporate finance.
+In the UK, its main subsidiary companies are National Westminster Bank, Royal Bank of Scotland, NatWest Markets, Coutts and Evelyn Partners.
+NatWest Group issues banknotes in Scotland and Northern Ireland.

-Before the 2008 financial crisis, NatWest was very briefly the largest bank in the world, and for a period was the second-largest bank in the UK and Europe and the fifth-largest in the world by market capitalisation.
-Subsequently, with a slumping share price and major loss of confidence, the bank fell sharply in the rankings, although in 2009 it was briefly the world's largest company by both assets (£1.9 trillion) and liabilities (£1.8 trillion).
+Before the 2008 financial crisis, NatWest Group was briefly the largest bank in the world, and for a period was the second-largest bank in the UK and Europe and the fifth-largest in the world by market capitalisation.
+With a slumping share price and major loss of confidence, it fell sharply in the rankings, although in 2009 it was briefly the world's largest company by both assets (£1.9 trillion) and liabilities (£1.8 trillion).

-The bank was bailed out by the UK government via the 2008 United Kingdom bank rescue package.
+NatWest Group was bailed out by the UK government via the 2008 United Kingdom bank rescue package.
 The government retained a majority share until 28 March 2022, held and managed through UK Government Investments.
-It subsequently reduced its shareholding in a series of transactions, selling off its final shares on 30 May 2025, at a total loss of £10bn to the taxpayer.

-In addition to its primary share listing on the London Stock Exchange, the company is also listed on the New York Stock Exchange.
+It reduced its shareholding in a series of transactions, selling off its final shares on 30 May 2025, at a total loss of £10bn to the taxpayer.
+In addition to its primary share listing on the London Stock Exchange, NatWest Group is listed on the New York Stock Exchange.